CrayLabs/smartsim-openFOAM/README.md

 The SmartRedis C++ client library is also required and can be built and installed using the public
 [installation instructions](https://www.craylabs.org/docs/installation.html#smartredis).
+The current implementation is compatible with SmartRedis v0.3.0 API.

 ### SimpleFoam_ML